 - COMM5160 Critical Studies in Visual Communication (MA)

-I contribute guest lectures to the following modules:
+I regularly contribute guest lectures to a variety of modules, including:

 - COMM2811 Thinking Photographically: Developing Approaches to Photography (undergraduate)